 Nick’s roommate dived right into this Oreo cheesecake as soon as we returned from the restaurant.
-He paused after a couple bites, smiled and uttered a compliment before returning to his dessert.
+He paused after a couple of bites, smiled, and uttered a compliment before returning to his dessert.
 Nick asked if I was trying to make him fat!
 He likes to exercise like his mother, so I wasn’t too concerned!
 If you need a luscious, decadent dessert for an Oreo lover in your life, this is the one to try!

 - Chocolate Covered Oreo Fudge from Barefeet in the Kitchen

-- Oreo White Chocolate Fudge from That Skinny Chick Can Bake
+- Oreo White Chocolate Fudge

-- Oreo Chocolate Chip Cookie Bars from That Skinny Chick Can Bake
+- Oreo Chocolate Chip Cookie Bars

 - 36 Oreos, divided

-- 1/3 cup butter, melted
+- ⅓ cup butter, melted

-- 3/4 cup sugar
+- ¾ cup sugar

 - 1 cup sour cream, at room temperature